strukturart/o.map/README.md

 + **key 5** save position as marker on sd-card <br>
 to delete the marker open with 3 the menu select der marker and press long enter (+- 5sec)

-For Nokia8110 user -> It is possible with closed slider that the app runs :-) Settings -> screenlock disable
 ### GeoJson
 + Online tool: [geojson.io](http://geojson.io/#map=1/-55/228)
 + Validation: [geojsonlint](http://geojsonlint.com/)